tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 ## `simplified:fine_currency`

 The currency in which the fines are owed.
-This MUST be an ISO 4217 currency code, e.g. "USD".
+This MUST be a 3-letter ISO 4217 currency code, e.g. "USD".

 ## `simplified:synchronize_annotations`